juandmantilla/technical_test/README.md

 ---

 ## 7. Test the Application

 You will find the collection of requests in the following directory.

 ```
 /collection/Technical-Test.postman_collection.json
 ```
-### Note
-Remember to keep the web application open to make requests.